 Generally, unopened avocado oil has a fairly long shelf life of 1 to 2 years and if stored properly, will retain its quality until its “Best By”, “Use By” printed date.

 How Long Does Avocado Oil Last Once Open?

-The type of avocado oil, refined or unrefined also makes a difference.
-Unrefined avocado oil will usually last around 6 months, whereas refined oil can last for around 8 or 9 months.
+The type of avocado oil, refined or unrefined, also makes a difference.
+Unrefined avocado oil usually lasts around 6 months, whereas refined oil can last for around 8 or 9 months.